 We have limited space and we never want our guests to feel crowded.
 We cannot accommodate everyone that wants to visit us.
-We put aside some spots for walk-ins, but they go quickly.
 If you are planning to drive up from Boise, it’s always a good idea to secure a spot, on any day.

 Reservations are a great idea for weekdays too, it helps us plan staffing, but you can feel confident that a last minute decision to come soak during the week is a safe bet.

 Reserving online is fast and easy, or you can give us a call at 392-9500 and press “0” to speak to the front desk.

 Once you reserve you get a confirmation email with a one click option to change or cancel, and you get great information and tips about the drive and how to get the most out of your visit.

 Reservations are for a full day pass.
 You just choose the hour you expect to arrive, then arrive sometime within that one hour period, it’s very relaxed and don’t worry if you arrive early or late.
 Once you are in, you have a full day pass.
 If you do stay for less than 2 hours, then we give you $2 off your stay.